ExpressionEngine/ExpressionEngine-User-Guide/source/templates/layouts.rst

 Your title for this template will now show "Site Name | News" unless a single news entry is being displayed, in which case it will show a more user friendly title of "Site Name | News | Article Title".
-Unlike header and footer embeds, this can all be done using a single channel entries loop which will improve the overall performance of this template.
+Unlike header and footer embeds, this can all be done using a single :doc:`Channel Entries <../modules/channel/channel_entries>` loop which will improve the overall :doc:`performance <../optimization/index>` of this template.

 Nesting and Embeds
 ------------------